Greek Crimea: Greek colonies

 St. Vladimir's Cathedral overlooks the extensive excavations of Chersonesus.

 In the 5th century BC, Dorians from Heraclea Pontica on the Black Sea coast of Asia Minor founded the sea port of Chersonesos in southwestern Crimea (outside modern Sevastopol).
 It was a site with good deep-water harbors located at the edge of the territory of the indigenous Taurians.
 During much of the Classical Period, Chersonesus was a democracy ruled by a group of elected archons and a council called the Demiurgi.
 As time passed the government grew more oligarchic, with power concentrated in the hands of the archons.
 Up to the middle of the 4th century BC, Chersonesos remained a small city.
 It then expanded to lands in northwest Crimea, incorporating the colony of Kerkinitida and constructing numerous fortifications.
 In 2013, Chersonesus was listed as a World Heritage Site.

 Kerkinitida is the earliest colony in northwestern Taurica, located near present-day Yevpatoria.
 It was founded around the turn of the 6th-5th centuries BC, possibly by Dorians of Heraclea Pontica, or by another unknown Ionian city-state.
 Until the middle of 4th century BC the city was a small independent city–state, before being incorporated into the city-state of Chersonesos.
 In the 2nd century BC Kerkinitida was captured by the Scythians, but later retaken in the second campaign of Diophantus.
 According to archeological finds, the city lasted until around the turn of the 2nd and 3rd centuries AD.

-In 2016, archaeologists discovered parts of an ancient Greek fortress near the village of Gornostaevka.

-In 2018, archaeologists discovered a previously unknown ancient Greek settlement of the 4th-3rd centuries BC near the town of Baherove.
-According to the researchers, the settlement was called Manitra.
-On the territory of the settlement the remains of a rectangular tower were discovered and near the settlement an unplundered necropolis.
+In 2016, archaeologists discovered parts of an ancient Greek fortress near the village of Gornostaevka and in 2018 a previously unknown ancient Greek settlement of the 4th-3rd centuries BC near the town of Baherove.
+According to the researchers, the latter settlement was called Manitra.
+On the territory of the settlement the remains of a rectangular tower were discovered with an unplundered necropolis nearby.